 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work. – 2 Timothy 3:16-17

-It is through His Holy Word, the Bible, Scripture, that God has revealed Himself to us (as well as through His Son Jesus Christ).
-We are therefore called to read and study God’s Word daily as a child of God.
-Scripture succinctly states:
+It is through His Word, the Holy Bible (i.e., Scripture), that God has revealed Himself to us (as well as through His Son Jesus Christ).
+We are therefore called to read and study Scripture daily as a child of God:

-The goal of this chapter is not to convince you that the Bible is inerrant and 100% true (it is).
-My goal is to give you some things to consider when choosing a Bible.
+So, to begin, you must get a Bible to read and study.
 There are many different kinds of Bibles, along with a myriad of translations available.
 It’s like navigating a maze.
+This chapter, therefore, outlines some things to consider when choosing a Bible.
 I once again focus on what has worked best for me.

 ORIGIN OF THE BIBLE (AND THE CANON OF SCRIPTURE)